LiamxZhang/Multi-agent-docking/README.md

 **3.3 Steps**

-​	1) Open the main.cpp
+​	1) Open the ./simulator/TestRobot/main.cpp

 ​	2) Choose 1 or 0 in **vector<int> alg = { 0,0,0,1,0 }; ** to run the algorithms respectively for Naive, SAPOAnop, SAPOA, SAPOAads and APAA.

 ​	3) Change the value in **int data_start = 1; int data_end = 26;**  to choose the data to be run.

 ​	4) Click Run.

+​	5) To check the state, you can double click ./simulator/RobotSimulator.exe to open a UI appication and see what is going on.